JuicedCooky/p2p_file_transfer/README.md

 6. After this the Client should have the option to send more files/folder or close the connection with the Host.

-# Run instructions for Dual Hosst and Client
+# Run instructions for Dual Host and Client

 1. Select Dual session option